meguruin/pratice_algo_and_data/README.md

 - Directory Configration
   - `src`: implemented codes
   - `test`: test of each codes
+- When you want to do unittest: `python3 -m unittest discover tests`
 ## Contents (Now in Progress...)

 - Algorithms